HippotecLTD/realworld_jquery_jeditable_charcount/README.md

  - Can limit char count (or not, you choose).
  - Supports any HTML tag container.
  - Adds to the textarea the capability of submit on Enter.
- - Display custom char count text (in your own language, even Hebrew).
+ - Displays a custom char count message (in your own language, even Hebrew).

 ### TL;DR
 Play with it right now on [JSFiddle](http://jsfiddle.net/NRxLP/16/).